-- Dr. Alberto Davila, dean of the Donald L. Harrison College of Business and Computing - Dr. Tamela Randolph, dean of the College of Science, Technology, Engineering and Mathematics - Barbara Glackin, dean of Kent Library - Dr. Eric Bain-Selbo, dean of the College of Humanities and Social Sciences - Dr. Joe Pujol, dean of the College of Education, Health and Human Studies - Rhonda Weller-Stilson, dean of the Earl and Margie Holland College of Arts Media - 11.
-Lowercase modifiers such as history in history Professor Steven Hoffman.

-12. Do not precede a name with Dr. and follow it with their academic degree, as in Dr. John Kraemer, Ph.D.
+- Dr. Kevin Dickson, interim dean of the Donald L. Harrison College of Business and Computing - Dr. Tamela Randolph, dean of the College of Science, Technology, Engineering, and Mathematics - Paul Sharpe, dean of Kent Library - Dr. Eric Bain-Selbo, interim dean of the College of Humanities and Social Sciences - Dr. Joe Pujol, dean of the College of Education, Health and Human Studies - Rhonda Weller-Stilson, dean of the Earl and Margie Holland College of Arts Media - 11.
+Lowercase modifiers such as history in history Professor Steven Hoffman. - 12.
+Do not precede a name with Dr. and follow it with their academic degree, as in Dr. John Kraemer, Ph.D.
 Preferred usage is Dr. John Kraemer, who has a doctoral degree in biology/environmental science.